bharath12b5/mvn-linux/Building-Snappy-Java.md

 [Snappy-Java](https://github.com/xerial/snappy-java) is a library that provides Java bindings for the popular [snappy](http://code.google.com/p/snappy/) compression engine from Google.
 It has been patched to enable it to be built on Linux on z Systems.
-The following build instructions have been tested on SLES 11 SP3.
+The following build instructions have been tested on RHEL 6 and SLES 11 SP3.

 1. Install the prerequisites:

+    (RHEL 6)

+		yum install automake autoconf java-1.7.1-ibm java-1.7.1-ibm-devel git

+    (SLES 11 SP3)

 		zypper install automake autoconf java-1_7_0-ibm java-1_7_0-ibm-devel git-core

+   If `yum` is unable to find the IBM Java packages on RHEL 6, you might not have the correct repositories set up.
+See this article for more information: [[Adding RHEL Optional and Supplementary Repositories]].

 2. Check out the Snappy-Java source code: